pjssilva/Robot-dance/compiling_ipopt.md

 You can follow Ipopt documentation and obtain HSL code with you are an academic, otherwise it looks like you need to buy it.
 I am using the file coinhsl-2019.05.21.tar.gz.

-Pardiso can be obtanind free for academic use in https://pardiso-project.org/ I got the version `libpardiso600-GNU800-X86-64.so`.
+Pardiso can be obtanined free for academic use in https://pardiso-project.org/ I got the version `libpardiso600-GNU800-X86-64.so`.
 You should also add the lines below to your
 bashrc: